dotless-de/devbox-bookshelf/README.md

 **Sidenote**

-Currently, we are running patched versions of "Net::SSH", "test-kitchen" and "kitchen-vagrant" to get SSH agent and environment variable forwards tested.
+Currently, we are running patched versions of "test-kitchen" and "kitchen-vagrant" to get SSH agent and environment variable forwards tested.